 Bus + Ferry services from Bangkok and Pattaya

-Adding to ferry routes, Boonsiri operates joint bus + ferry services from Bangkok and Pattaya.
-Passengers travelling from Bangkok to Koh Kood and Bangkok to Koh Chang or from Pattaya to Kood will be taken by bus to Laem Sok Pier in Trat and transferred by ferry to the islands.
+Adding to ferry routes, Boonsiri and Travel Mart operate joint bus + ferry services from Bangkok and Pattaya.
+Passengers travelling from Bangkok to Koh Kood and Bangkok to Koh Chang or from Pattaya to Kood will go by bus to Laem Sok Pier in Trat and transferred by ferry to the islands.

 Not sure how to get to Trat?
 Avoid any complication, book your joint transport ticket and travel directly from Bangkok or Pattaya to any of the islands without hassle.

-Passengers travelling from Bangkok to Koh Samed will be taken by bus to Ban Phe Pier in Rayong and transferred by ferry to the island.
-If you feel like doing some island hopping, there are transfer services from Koh Samed to Koh Chang and Koh Kood.
+Passengers travelling from Bangkok to Koh Samed will go by bus to Ban Phe Pier in Rayong and transferred into a ferry to the island.
+If you feel like doing some island hopping.
+There are transfer services from Koh Samed to Koh Chang and Koh Kood.

 Book your tickets to Koh Chang, Koh Kood, Koh Mak, Koh Samed